Relentless (2010 film): Production

 Okoroafor, the director states: "This is a film that hopefully will make you laugh, cry, travel, escape but most specially, it will make you think about contemporary Africa".
 The film was in production for four years.

 Music and soundtrack

 The music score for the film was produced by Arnaud Boivin.
-Original score was composed by Philippe Mallier and Pascal Morel, while the soundtrack features artistes such as: Ade Bantu, Tony Allen, Oranmiyan, Nneka, General Pype and Keziah Jones.
+Original score was composed by Philippe Mallier and Pascal Morel, while the soundtrack features artists such as: Ade Bantu, Tony Allen, Oranmiyan, Nneka, General Pype and Keziah Jones.